>

 This song was collected by Ralph Vaughan Williams from the singing of Mr Hilton at South Walsham on 11 April 1908 [VWML RVW2/1/75] and published in the Journal of the Folk Song Society vol. 4 (1910) p.
 84.

-Steeleye Span recorded Lovely on the Water in 1971 for their second album, Please to See the King, and Frankie Armstrong likewise as title track of her 1972 LP, Lovely on the Water; this track was later included in the Topic compilation of traditional songs of sailors, ships and the sea, Round Cape Horn.
-The sleeve notes commented:
+Frankie Armstrong sang Lovely on the Water as the title track of her 1972 LP, Lovely on the Water; it was later included on the Topic compilation of traditional songs of sailors, ships and the sea, Round Cape Horn.
+A.L.
+Lloyd noted::

 Certain folk songs had great popularity, and have been reported over and again, from end to end of the country.
 Others—including some masterpieces—seem to have had but tiny circulation.
 So Lovely on the Water, with a gorgeous melody and significant words, has been found only once, by Vaughan Williams at South Walsham, a few miles from Norwich.
 The song starts idyllically and ends ominously, like a sunny day that clouds over.
 The singer, a Mr Hilton, had fourteen verses, but Vaughan Williams, often a bit careless about texts, mislaid some.
 Missing verses probably concerned the familiar situation in which the girl volunteers to disguise herself as a seaman, in order to sail with her lover, but is hurriedly dissuaded.